Dog Health Certificate for Travel: Complete 2026 Guide

 Timeline: USDA endorsement can take 1 to 7 business days depending on the office.
 Some offices offer same-day or next-day service.
 Schedule this well in advance.

-For travel to the European Union, the process uses a specific form called the EU Non-Commercial Movement of Pet Animals certificate (previously known as the Annex IV certificate).
-This form has specific requirements that differ from the standard CVI:
+For travel to the European Union, the process uses a specific form called the EU Non-Commercial Movement of Pet Animals certificate.
+This form has requirements that differ from a standard CVI:

 Domestic Travel: State-by-State Requirements